+Appendix 3

-Appendix 3 Privacy Impact Assessment What is the aim of the project?
-What data will be collected? e.g. pupils, parents How will the data be collected? e.g. paper, electronically Where will the data be stored? e.g. filing cabinet, server, cloud, third party company How will the data be shared?
-LA, DfE, Third party How will the data be amended or deleted?
-Identified risks e.g. potential risks of losing data - subjects/school etc.
+Privacy Impact Assessment

+What is the aim of the project?
+What data will be collected? e.g. pupils, parents Llow will the data be collected? a g. napar electropically How will the data be collected? e.g. paper, electronically Where will the data be stored? e.g. filing cabinet, server, cloud, third party company How will the data be shared?
+LA, DfE, Third party How will the data be amended or deleted? now will the data be amended or deleted?
+Identified risks e.g. potential risks of losing data - subjects/school etc. Table 1.2.
+1.2.
+1.2.
+Potential Holle of fooling data - odojooto/oorioof oto.